 What is brand positioning, and why should you care?
 Customers and prospects believe things about your company.
 They have an image of who you are and what you do (or don't do).
 But unless you deliberately position yourself in the marketplace and have control of that image, your brand can be whatever anyone else says it is.
 And that's a dangerous place to be in any market.

 Here are six tips to ensure your contract manufacturing company is positioned for growth with a unique brand identity that can speak to and galvanise more right-fit leads.

 1. Figure out what your customers want

-Successful brand positioning is about understanding what customers in your sector want to achieve when they are looking for services like yours.
+Successful brand positioning is about understanding what customers in your sector want to achieve when looking for services like yours.

-'The lowest price on the market' is not a brand position that is sustainable for most companies.
+'The lowest price on the market' is not a sustainable brand position for most companies.
 That way, commoditisation lies.
 But the truth is, your customers are almost always looking to solve a problem bigger than price.